Modelling multivariate extreme value distributions via Markov trees: Simulation study

 where $\bm{\varepsilon}^{i}$, for $i=1,\ldots,n$, are independent of $\bm{Z}^{i}$ and are themselves independent and identically distributed random vectors with independent Fr\'echet($2$) distributed entries, i.e., $\pr(\varepsilon^{i}_{v}\le x)=\exp(-1/x^{2})$ for $x > 0$ and $v\in V$.

-The measure $\hat{D}_{\tree}$ in~\eqref{eq:D_est} is calculated to assess the model's goodness-of-fit.
+The measure $2\hat{D}_{\tree}/[(d-1)(d-2)]$ with $\hat{D}_{\tree}$ in~\eqref{eq:D_est} is calculated to assess the model's goodness-of-fit.
 The resulting tree-based models are applied to the estimation of the rare event probabilities in~\eqref{eq:rareevent}.
 To do that, we need take account of both the dependence structure and the margins of the sample.
-Thus it is more convenient to work with the assumption that a general random vector $\bm{\xi}$ is in the domain of attraction of a multivariate extreme value distribution $H$ with margins $H_{v}$ for $v\in V$.
-This is equivalent to the assumption $(1/(1-F_{v}(\xi_{v})),v\in V)\in D(G)$ with $G$ the simple multivariate extreme value distribution that relates to $H$ through $G(\bm{x})=H(H_{v}^{\leftarrow}(e^{-1/x_{v}}),v\in V)$ (the superscript arrow denoting the functional inverse), together with the condition that $F_{v}$ is in the domain of attraction of the univariate extreme value distribution $H_{v}$ for $v\in V$ respectively.
-Then by Eq.~(8.81) in \citet{B04}, we have
+Thus it is more convenient to work with the assumption that a general random vector $\bm{\xi}$ is in the domain of attraction of a multivariate max-stable distribution $H$ with margins $H_{v}$ for $v\in V$.
+This is equivalent to the assumption $(1/(1-F_{v}(\xi_{v})),v\in V)\in D(G)$ with $G$ the simple multivariate max-stable distribution that relates to $H$ through $G(\bm{x})=H(H_{v}^{\leftarrow}(e^{-1/x_{v}}),v\in V)$ (the superscript arrow denoting the functional inverse), together with the condition that $F_{v}$ is in the domain of attraction of the univariate extreme value distribution $H_{v}$ for $v\in V$ respectively.
+Then by equation~(8.81) in \citet{B04}, we have

 for thresholds $u_{v}$ such that all probabilities $F_{v}(u_{v})$ are close to unity.

 For the random vector $\bm{\xi}$ with copies constructed in \eqref{eq:sample}, we know that $\bm{\xi}\in D(G)$ with $G$ equal to the common distribution of $\bm{Z}^{i}$, $i=1,\ldots,n$.
 Moreover, the marginal distributions $F_{v}$, $v \in V$, belong to the domain of attraction of the unit-Fr\'{e}chet distribution $G_v$, so that $-\log{F_{v}(u_{v})}\approx 1/u_{v}$ provided $u_{v}$ is sufficiently large.
 Therefore, the rare event probability on the left-hand side of~\eqref{eq:rareeventappxi} can be approximated by $1-G_{M}(\bm{u})$ by plugging the marginal approximations into the quantity on the right-hand side.
 We will show boxplots of the logarithm of the relative approximation error